websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/editing-content-pages.md

 ### Device Display

-Click on the device icons to utilize DXP's Responsive Layout Editor.
-This tool adapts the page content, so you can view and configure how your Content Page is displayed on desktops, tablets, and smartphones.
+Click on the device icons to access DXP's Responsive Layout Editor, where you can view and configure how your Content Page is displayed on desktops, tablets, and smartphones.

 ### Edit History